 You can also go directly to the White House to get mixed messages about what constitutes healthy food.
 For instance Michele Obama touts the importance of eating healthy and makes sure her family is fed only organic foods.
 Yes it's the lovely organic garden outside of the White House vs. President Obama quietly filling the FDA and USDA with Monsanto people.
 Well isn't this the usual doublespeak you get from politicians anyway?
 Yes, seems it's the rule that corporations, lobbyists, and investors come first, before our good health and truth.
 Read this eye opening article by Jon Rappoport about the first family's food smokescreen.

-It's a another piece of annoying propaganda, but this time filled with reckless foul language perpetrated by the magician duo Penn and Teller.
-We had Dr. Oz reaching million of women a day, so who is the other demographic they are going after in the population?
-I believe this is targeted to the young and middle age adults to keep them all ill, and ill informed.
-If you can handle the constant f-bombs, then check out this little excerpt above of an episode from Penn and Teller's show called "Bullshit."
-Perhaps the name of this show should be as my spellchecker created ..."BullshiLL" Are we to believe a show like this has real science?
+Since we had Dr. Oz reaching million of women a day... whom is the other demographic to go after in the population?
+I believe it's the young and middle age adults.
+Keep them all ill, and ill informed.
+If you can handle the constant f-bombs, try to find an episode from Penn and Teller's show called "Bullshit" about organic food.
+Perhaps the real name of this show should be as my spellchecker created ...
+"BullshiLL."
+Are we to believe a show like this has real science?
 Real experts?
 Oh brother!
-Now that's BS!
+Now that really is BS!
 Penn and Teller are in the business of deception, so who better to be the shill of multinational Big Ag corporations, that much should be obvious.
-You could watch the full episode here if you dare!

 First expert: Alex Avery, Food Policy Analyst, The Center For Global Food Issues at the The Hudson Institute.
 Here is a list of the companies supporting this Hudson Institute.